guardian/raspberry-pi-dashboards/README.md

 ### Clock time!

-_or why does it think this HTTPS certificate is invalid?!?_
+_or: why does it think this HTTPS certificate is invalid?!?_

 Raspberry Pi computers don't come with a battery-backed clock, so when they turn on they have no idea what the time is - they have to connect to an [NTP server](https://en.wikipedia.org/wiki/Network_Time_Protocol)